isaacaddis/ROV2018/README.md

 Make sure to have Tensorflow installed.
 For compiling the source code onto the Raspberry Pi, CPU-only Tensorflow is used, but in the future a GPU-enabled Tensorflow edition may be used to speed up training times.

-If the pre-trained model is needed, please contact me.
-The models are too large of files to be distributed on Github.
+If the pre-trained model is needed, please contact me and I will send the models through Google Drive, or a similar service.
+The models are too large of files to be distributed on Github, and Git LFS never seems to be working the way I want it.